-It’s as simple as mounting the control mechanism with screws into the wall or door and the arm end to the other unmounted surface.
+It’s as simple as mounting the control mechanism with screws into the wall or door and the arms end to the other unmounted surface.

-Make sure that the material that the door is constructed from can withstand the mounting screws and the force that the opener exerts on them.
+Make sure that the door’s material can withstand the mounting screws and the force that the opener exerts on them.

-If you have any concern that it may not be strong enough for the mounting screws, you may want to consider other options.
+If you have any concerns that it may not be strong enough for the mounting screws, you may want to consider other options.

 One such option could include bolting the unit or arm bracket onto it.

-Of course, this is not aesthetically appealing but will provide for a solid enough mounting strength.
+Of course, this is not aesthetically appealing but will provide for solid enough mounting strength.

-Here is an example of how one of these units are installed for a common swing door:
+Here is an example of how one of these units is installed for a common swing door: